Concerts

 Sheffield City Hall

 Outstanding‘, ‘gripping‘, ‘rousing‘ – just some of the superlatives used by critics to describe Chorus performances in recent seasons, during which we presented concerts in Monte Carlo, Halifax, Manchester, Edinburgh, Middlesbrough, France, Germany and Sheffield.
-We sang with the City of Birmingham Symphony Orchestra and Chorus, Manchester Camerata, Royal Northern Sinfonia, Bruckner Orchester Linz, acclaimed organist Jonathan Scott on harmonium, three other Yorkshire choirs, two from France and one from Germany, and of course with the world famous Black Dyke Band.
-We presented little-known works by women composers, a challenging work by Schoenberg, Philip Wilby’s new oratorio The Holy Face, as well as Bach’s monumental B Minor Mass, and choral favourite Messiah in Sheffield’s twin town of Bochum in Germany.
+We sang with the City of Birmingham Symphony Orchestra and Chorus, Manchester Camerata, Royal Northern Sinfonia, Bruckner Orchester Linz, acclaimed organist Jonathan Scott on harmonium, three other Yorkshire choirs, two from France and one from Germany, and with the world famous Black Dyke Band.
+We presented little-known works by women composers, challenging works by Grace Williams and Schoenberg, Philip Wilby’s new oratorio The Holy Face, as well as Bach’s monumental B Minor Mass, and choral favourite Messiah in Sheffield’s twin town of Bochum in Germany.

 Check out what’s on offer at Current Season.
 Attending a concert is one of the best ways of supporting the Chorus, so browse through the schedule and follow the links to find out more and book your tickets.